VHF UHF Field Days

 Submitting Your Log

-Only electronic logs in ASCII (.txt) format are accepted now, unless some disability necessitates a paper log, which must be submitted as set out in the Rules.
-Upload your log files to the Field Day web site via this Link
+Only electronic logs are accepted unless some disability necessitates a paper log, which must be submitted as set out in the Rules.

 Contest Results